 Top Five Best Hikes In Patagonia

+Patagonia.
 The word itself holds inquisitive notions.
 Planning a visit and wondering which hike to be footloose and fancy-free along?
 Look no further, we have you covered in the top five best hikes in Patagonia!
-Here are the hikes we have chosen:

 Embark on the very classic multi-day pilgrimage route through one of the most stunning regions of Patagonia.
 Located in the heart of Torres Del Paine National Park in Chile, the W-Trek certainly will not disappoint.
 The hike itself viewed on a map is in the shape of a “W”.
 On this well-trodden rite of passage, you will find glaciers, giant jagged-edged sedimentary peaks, wildlife, grasslands, wind struck flora, beautiful forests, and blazing blue lakes.
 This jaw-dropping hike is popular for a reason and is known to many as one of the best hikes in the world.
 Come see what this magical gem smothered in the middle of the Andean mountain range is all about!